resend/resend-flask-example/README.md

-# Resend with Example
+# Resend with Flask

-This example shows how to use Resend with [Example](https://example.com).
+This example shows how to use Resend with [Flask](https://flask.palletsprojects.com/en/2.3.x/).

 ## Prerequisites